 Create the dashboard in Power BI

-Now we have a fraud counter!
+Now you have a fraud counter!

-This tutorial demonstrates how to create only one kind of chart for a dataset.
+This tutorial demonstrates how to create only a few kinds of visualizations for a dataset.
 Power BI can help you create other customer business intelligence tools for your organization.
-For another example of a Power BI dashboard, watch the Getting Started with Power BI video.
+For more ideas, see the following resources:

 Learn about limitations and best practices

+Currently, Power BI can be called roughly once per second.
+Streaming visuals support packets of 15 KB.
+Beyond that, streaming visuals fail (but push continues to work).
 Because of these limitations, Power BI lends itself most naturally to cases where Azure Stream Analytics does a significant data load reduction.
-We recommend using Tumbling Window or Hopping Window to ensure that data push is at most one push per second, and that your query lands within the throughput requirements.
+We recommend using a Tumbling window or Hopping window to ensure that data push is at most one push per second, and that your query lands within the throughput requirements.